 Some activities require faster speeds than others.
 For browsing the web, sending emails, and ripping articles from JSTOR, your internet doesn't need to be mega fast - but watching Netflix or iPlayer, streaming music, and downloading games can definitely benefit from fast fibre speeds.
 Fibre optic broadband also has higher upload speeds and better reliability, making it ideal for online gaming and Skype calls too.

 How long will you all be living in the house?
 Most providers have contracts that last 12 or 18 months, though there are some notable exceptions to that rule.
-Some have rolling monthly contracts, and others - including Virgin Media, BT, and Sky - have nine-month ones specially for students.
+Some, like NOW Broadband, have rolling monthly contracts that you can cancel whenever you like.
+Others - including Virgin Media, BT, and Sky - have nine-month ones specially for students.

 Some providers practise web traffic management.
 In other words, they make sure everyone's internet is always stable by prioritising certain activities at peak times.
 This means you may see dips in speeds in the evenings - particularly for things such as file sharing.
 On the other hand, if you typically just use email and browse the web, you'll barely notice a difference.

-Most providers don't just offer broadband - you can also get TV and mobile deals, and the vast majority require as standard.
-And let's not forget you may be able to get Sky Sports or BT Sport included too.
+Most providers don't just offer broadband - you can also get TV and mobile deals, and the vast majority have line rental included as standard.
+And let's not forget you may be able to get Sky Sports or BT Sport too.
 Think about which services you'd like, and take a look at what your available providers offer.

 Of course, the cool thing about a house share is that the bills are split between all of you… meaning that even a more costly broadband package can end up being worth it.
 Use our postcode checker to see what's available for your house and find the best deals.